 National Surge Package (NSP) resources are intended to assist GMACs with a means to accomplish critical tactical missions.
 Prioritization and use of NSP resources should be based on probability of success, values at risk, and a strategy that will likely result in completing key incident objectives that may maintain or reduce incident complexity and/or resource needs.

-NMAC may assemble a variety of resources into NSP response packages.
-GACCs will be notified by NICC of the availability of NSP packages.
-Interested GMACs will provide a written request for NSP packages to NMAC through their NMAC liaison within 24 hours of notification.
-At any time, GMACs may also request specific resources for consideration and assembly by NMAC as NSP resources/packages.
+NMAC may assemble a variety of resources into NSPs.
+GACCs will be notified by NICC of the availability of NSP resource packages.
+Interested GMACs will provide a written request for available NSP resource packages to NMAC through their NMAC liaison within 24 hours of notification.